JOIN LOGIN JOIN

 AdeptiCon 2026 Goes to Armageddon

 That’s a lot more than “here’s a campaign book, have fun.”
-It looks like a real attempt to make armored warfare and narrative play feel like the headline again.
+It looks like a real attempt to bring back armored warfare and narrative play around Armageddon again.

-Wazdakka GutsmekHe’s been floating around in the background of 40k lore for ages, and plenty of hobbyists have kitbashed their own version over the years because the model never happened.
-Now it finally has.
+Wazdakka has been floating around in the background of 40k lore for ages, and plenty of hobbyists have kitbashed their own version over the years because the model never happened, until now!

-Best of all, Wazdakka is charging into Armageddon as the spearhead of a fresh Ork invasion, with the blasted wastelands around the hives serving as the ideal playground for a full Speedwaaagh!
+Best of all, he’s charging into Armageddon as the spearhead of a fresh Ork invasion, with the blasted wastelands around the hives serving as the ideal playground for a full Speedwaaagh!

 Wazdakka GutsmekFrom a hobby perspective, this one feels like an easy buy.
-If you collect Orks, especially Speed Freeks, this is the kind of centerpiece that practically writes its own display board.
-If you just like iconic 40k characters finally getting their due, Wazdakka checks that box too.
+If you collect Orks, especially Speed Freeks, this is the kind of centerpiece model that you have to pick up.
+Or if you just like iconic 40k characters finally getting their due, Wazdakka checks that box too.

 Yarrick’s Return Is the Other Big Win